 The Review step appears, allowing you to review your new dataflow before it is created.
 Details are grouped within the following categories:

 Once you have reviewed your dataflow, select Finish and allow some time for the dataflow to be created.

 Once your dataflow has been created, you can monitor the data that is being ingested through it to see information on ingestion rates, success, and errors.
 For more information on how to monitor dataflow, see the tutorial on monitoring accounts and dataflows in the UI.

 You can delete dataflows that are no longer necessary or were incorrectly created using the Delete function available in the Dataflows workspace.
 For more information on how to delete dataflows, see the tutorial on deleting dataflows in the UI.

-By following this tutorial, you have successfully created a dataflow to bring in data from a marketing automation system and gained insight on monitoring datasets.
+By following this tutorial, you have successfully created a dataflow to bring data from your protocols source to Platform.
 Incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
 See the following documents for more details: